mycuboulderprojects/introduction-to-deep-learning-week5/README.md

 # Note:
 ## Notebook is large (23.5 MB) and takes a while to load.
 Please be patient :-) It takes about 30 seconds for me for it to show up.
 ## I added a PDF version of the notebook that is 10.9MB.
 Quality isn't as good as the .ipynb file but it might be easier to load.
-## Another Option: Download the Week5Assignment.ipynb and open it in Jupyter notebook.
+## Another Option: Download the Week5Assignment.ipynb file and open it in Jupyter notebook.